ashleve/lightning-hydra-template/README.md

 ## ❤️&nbsp;&nbsp;Contributions

 Have a question?
 Found a bug?
 Missing a specific feature?
-Have an idea for improving documentation?
 Feel free to file a new issue, discussion or PR with respective title and description.

+Before asking:

+1. Verify that the issue exists on the current `main` branch 2.

 If you already found a solution to your problem, don't hesitate to share it.
-Suggestions for new best practices are always welcome!
+Suggestions are always welcome!

 <br>